1technophile/OpenMQTTGateway/docs/use/boards.md

 ### Setting the log output

-Per default the log of the SSD1306 Display boards is going to the LCD display with Errors and Warnings only, if you want to change the ouput at build time you can do it with the compiler directive `-DLOG_LEVEL_LCD=LOG_LEVEL_NOTICE`.
+Per default the log of the SSD1306 Display boards is going to the LCD display with Errors and Warnings only, if you want to change the output at build time you can do it with the compiler directive `-DLOG_LEVEL_LCD=LOG_LEVEL_NOTICE`.

 You can also change it by MQTT.
 For example if you want to set to LCD